Turn a thrift store stool into a pretty painted Americana inspired plant stand for your porch or patio.

 I really have no idea what this stand was supposed to be originally, but when I saw it lying in a pile of other random wooden pieces, I immediately thought plant stand.
 I guess the small holes made me think of placing small potted plants in them.

-But even though I was thinking plant stand, I couldn’t just it paint one single color right?
+But even though I was thinking plant stand, I couldn’t just paint it one single color right?
 How boring.
-Well, I am really on a red, white and blue kick and I love the look of vintage Americana decor.
+Well, I am really on a red, white, and blue kick and I love the look of vintage Americana decor.
 So I decided to make this little stool an Americana plant stand.
 Here’s how I did it.